siddhi-io/www/en/docs/docs/siddhi-as-a-kubernetes-microservice.md

 siddhi-parser-76448887d5-dqqv6             1/1       Running   0          4m
 ```

-Here, the pod starting with the SiddhiProcess name (in this case `monitor-app-`) is the pod we need to monitor.
+Here, the pod starting with the SiddhiProcess name (in this case `power-surge-app-`) is the pod we need to monitor.

 To view the logs, run the `kubectl logs <pod name>` command.
 This will show all the Siddhi process logs, along with the filtered output events as given below.

 ```sh